Paul Williams (Australian rules footballer): Collingwood Football Club

 Williams began his AFL career with Collingwood Football Club, joining them from Tasmanian club North Hobart.
 Playing in a number of positions ranging from half back to half forward, the tough-tackling Williams was a regular in the mostly unsuccessful Collingwood side of the late 1990s, racking up 189 games and kicking 223 goals (his best being 6 against Carlton in 1996).

 Sydney Swans

 However, at the end of the 2000 season, he was traded to Sydney Swans for two draft picks.
 There, he immediately made an impact, winning two consecutive Bob Skilton Medals in 2001 and 2002, as well as being selected in the All-Australian team of 2003.

 In 2005, Williams played in the Swans' premiership side.
 In doing so, he established an AFL record for most matches played by a player before being in a premiership side, with the Grand Final having been his 294th game.
 Shane Crawford surpassed this record in 2008.

-On 13 May 2006 against Richmond at Etihad Stadium, Williams became the 45th player to play 300 VFL/AFL games.
+On 13 May 2006 against Richmond at the Telstra Dome (now known as Marvel Stadium), Williams became the 45th player to play 300 VFL/AFL games.
 The Swans won this match by 118 points, setting a record for the biggest winning margin in a match featuring a player playing his 300th VFL/AFL game.